 Machine Learning and Deep Learning

 Deep learning is an amazing technology that is key to many technological evolutions in the past decade.
-Despite economic disadvantages such as the requirement of expensive computing material (GPU, TPU clusters) and often time-consuming labeling efforts, deep learning has proven that the seemingly magical result is worth the price.
+Despite economic disadvantages such as the requirement of expensive computing material (GPU, TPU clusters) and often time-consuming labelling efforts, deep learning has proven that the seemingly magical result is worth the price.

 However, we must be careful that the popularity of deep learning does not harm the general value offering that machine learning provides.
 Machine learning introduces a new way of thinking in which solutions are automatically constructed based on historical data, as opposed to human intelligence that is mapped into rules and software.
-Deep learning is just a tool in the tool-box and grandma knows it takes more than a hammer to build a house.
+Deep learning is just a tool in the toolbox and grandma knows it takes more than a hammer to build a house.